Rocko (rapper)

-Rodney Ramone Hill Jr. (born December 28, 1979), better known by his stage name Rocko, is an American rapper and record executive from Atlanta, Georgia.
-He is credited with having discovered fellow Atlanta-based rapper Future, who signed to Hill's record label, A1 Recordings, in 2010.
-Hill served as executive producer for Future's first six studio albums until his departure from the label in 2017.
+Rodney Ramone Hill Jr. (born December 28, 1979), known professionally as Rocko, is an American rapper and record executive from Atlanta, Georgia.
+He is credited with discovering fellow Atlanta-based rapper Future, who signed with Hill's record label, A1 Recordings, in 2010.
+Hill served as executive producer for Future's first six studio albums, until the rapper's departure from the label in 2017.

-Prior, Hill released his debut studio album, Self Made (2008), in a joint venture with Jermaine Dupri's So So Def Recordings and Island Records.
-Despite negative critical reception, the album peaked at number 21 on the US Billboard 200 and was supported by the single "Umma Do Me", which peaked at number 66 on the US Billboard Hot 100.
+As a recording artist, Hill signed a joint venture with So So Def Recordings and Island Records to release his debut studio album, Self Made (2008).
+Despite negative critical reception, it moderately entered the US Billboard 200 and spawned the single "Umma Do Me", which peaked at number 66 on the US Billboard Hot 100.
 His 2013 single, "U.O.E.N.O." (featuring Future and Rick Ross), peaked at number 20 on the chart.

 Musical career

 1999–2008: Career beginnings and Self Made

 In 1999, Rocko began his career as a talent agent for the independent label, Triple A Records.
 After a local rapper he discovered received a contract with Universal, he left Triple A and launched the record label, Rocky Road Records, in 2003.
 He signed or bought out recording contracts from then-upcoming musical acts including Young Dro and Dem Franchise Boyz, both of whom signed with Rocky Road prior to their mainstream breakthroughs.
 Also in 2003, Rocko released his debut project as a recording artist: the mixtape N.W.A (No Wack Artist).
 He would release several follow-up mixtapes before signing with L.A.
 Reid on Def Jam Recordings in October 2006.
 The deal was in a joint venture with fellow Atlanta native, record producer Jermaine Dupri's So So Def Recordings.

 He released his debut studio album, Self Made on March 18, 2008.
 It featured production from Drumma Boy, Cool & Dre, The Runners and J.U.S.T.I.C.E.
 League, and vocal contributions from guest artists Lloyd, Dre, Kevin Cossom as well as Monica.
 The album was preceded by the single "Umma Do Me", his first single to reach success on the Billboard Hot 100.
 The album was met with generally negative reviews and lukewarm commercial reception.